 Because of many things, Grosse Pointe Farms is a great place for families with children to consider.
 First of all, many other families with children live here, making Grosse Pointe Farms a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
 The city’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
 With regard to real estate, Grosse Pointe Farms has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
 Finally, Grosse Pointe Farms’s overall crime rate is lower than average for the country.

 The people who call Grosse Pointe Farms home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Grosse Pointe Farms residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Grosse Pointe Farms include Irish, English, Italian, and Polish.
+The greatest number of Grosse Pointe Farms residents report their race to be White, followed by Asian.
+Important ancestries of people in Grosse Pointe Farms include German, Irish, English, Italian, and Polish.

 The most common language spoken in Grosse Pointe Farms is English.
-Other important languages spoken here include Spanish and Slavic languages.
+Other important languages spoken here include Italian and Spanish.